 |---|---|---|

-Except for Display, the column types above only apply to Decimal, Integer, Percentage, and Real columns;
+Except for the View type, the column types above are applied only to columns of types Decimal, Integer, Percentage, and Real;

-If preferred, click Add all Columns to import all columns from the selected table, then edit or remove them.
+If you prefer, click Add all Columns to import all columns from the selected table, and then edit or delete them.

-When clicking Add all columns, the default column type is Display.
+When clicking Add all columns, by default the column type will be set to View.

-In the previous step, if you added a Data Table, Dimension, or User column, the relationship is already created and shown in Configure Relationships.
+In the previous step, if you added any column of type Data Table, Dimension, or User, the relationship will already have been created and displayed in the Configure Relationships step.

 3. Click Confirm to add the link.